Skedulo/SkeduloPlusExamples/README.md

 ### Conditional Rendering

-A version of the "Add Products" Extension with conditional rendering and depenant picklists.
+A version of the "Add Products" Extension with conditional rendering and dependant picklists.

 Requires the following fields to be created: